Greetings fellow feline wanderers! Skye Blake here, with exciting info I tracked down about camping with a cat.

 Take the same water she drinks from home.
 It’s just as important for your cat as it is for you!

 You don’t want her turning up her nose and not drinking when you’re out camping.

-Wet food also gives cats water, but isn’t enough for her daily needs.
+Wet food also gives cats water but isn’t always enough for her daily needs, especially outdoors.

 If you won’t have access to bottled or other purified water, take a good water filter or water treatment drops.

 Don’t use pond, lake, or other freshwater sources without boiling for at least one minute, then cooling it to a safe temperature.

 Untreated water often has parasites and bacteria that can make cats and people sick, especially housecats who aren’t acclimated to wilderness food and water.

 Read more about cats and water at “Can Cats Drink Milk?“